 BOILER MONITOR

 The boiler is located in a building that's separate from the house and I was intrigued to determine how long the boiler was firing and also when the house thermostat had cut in.
 I bought a Velleman USB I/O card and some mains relays from Maplin, wrote a couple of Windows programs in C, found a spare Dell GX11 PC in my store and very quickly had a working boiler monitor.
-One program runs continuously, collecting data from the I/O card and writing it to disk.
-The second program runs as a CGI program within IIS and generates an SVG image from the collected data.
+One program runs continuously, collecting data from the I/O card and writing it to disk - this is explained in more detail later.
+The second program runs as a CGI program within IIS and generates HTML and an embedded SVG image from the collected data.
 The graph below shows a typical day's usage.

 The block diagram below shows the general design of the system.
 A UPS provides reliable power to both the boiler, pump and PC so that power failures can trigger an SMS message to one or more mobile or fixed numbers.